Andrew Bryan (Baptist): Expansion and ending

-While he was preaching in the barn on the Brampton plantation, Bryan's following continued to increase.
+While preaching in the barn on the Brampton plantation, Bryan's following continued to increase.
 Several prominent white males supported Bryan and his preachings.
-In 1788 the First Baptist Church got certified and Jonathan Bryan died and left Andrew Bryan 95 pound of sterling.
+In 1788, the First Baptist Church got certified, and Jonathan Bryan died and left Andrew Bryan 95 pounds sterling.
 Bryan used 50 pounds to buy his freedom from William Bryan, Jonathan Bryan's brother.
-On the first of June 1790 with 27 pounds of sterling he bought property from Thomas Gibbons that became a place for a new church.
+On June 1, 1790, with 27 pounds of sterling, he bought property from Thomas Gibbons that became a place for a new church.
 William Bryan and James Whitfield bought land for Bryan and his family to live on.
-In 1805 the first African Baptist church, Savannah Baptist church and Newington Baptist Church became Savannah River Baptist Association, contributions from Bryan allowed this to happen.
-Bryan pastored for 24 years and died at the age of 92 on October 6, 1812.
+In 1805, the first African Baptist church, Savannah Baptist church, and Newington Baptist Church became the Savannah River Baptist Association.
+Contributions from Bryan allowed this to happen.
+Bryan pastored for 24 years and died at 92 on October 6, 1812.
 He is interred in Whitefield Square in Savannah.